Narrow Seated Chin-Up

 Frequently Asked Questions

-• What muscles do Narrow Seated Chin-ups work?
+• What muscles does Narrow Seated Chin-Up train?

 Related Exercises